medplum/medplum/packages/docs/src/pages/blueprints/lab.md

 ## Enabling Common Lab Integrations

-Labs often require multiple integrations to work well, and are high leverage for automation.
+Labs often require multiple integrations to work well, and are high leverage for bots.
 Below are some examples of services that are integrated to enable sample processing for clinical lab.
 These integrations are handled through the [integration engine](../products/integration).

 - Analyzers (e.g. Roche Cobas Pro)
 - Lab middleware (e.g. [Data Innovations](https://datainnovations.com/))